neutralinojs/neutralinojs.github.io/docs/getting-started/use-a-frontend-library.md

 init(); // Add this function call
 ```

 Let's validate if the client library loaded properly.
-To do that let's use `filesystem` API in order to read the current directory of neutralinojs app.
+To do that let's use `filesystem` API in order to read the current directory of Neutralinojs app.

 Firstly you need to update `neutralino.config.json` to allow what API your application can call.
 You can enable the whole namespace `filesystem.*` or just single function from a given namespace like in the snippet below.